oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 relevant for the security of the application servers.

-If an attacker was able to get access to the internal network between proxy and application server, he could also try to circumvent security controls in place.
-It is therefore important to ensure the authenticity of the communicating entities.
-Furthermore, the communication link between reverse proxy and application server must therefore be protected against eavesdropping, injection, and replay of messages.
+If an attacker was able to get access to the internal network between proxy and application server, the attacker could also try to circumvent security controls in place.
+It is, therefore, essential to ensure the authenticity of the communicating entities.
+Furthermore, the communication link between reverse proxy and application server must be protected against eavesdropping, injection, and replay of messages.